Social Media: Friend or Foe to Teen Mental Health?

 2. How can parents help mitigate the negative effects of social media on their teens?

-Parents can start by fostering open communication about social media's pros and cons.
+Parents can start by fostering open communication about this pros and cons.
 Setting boundaries on screen time, encouraging offline activities, and modeling healthy digital behavior are essential steps.

-3. What are some signs that social media might be negatively affecting a teenager's mental health?
+3. What are some signs, might be negatively affecting a teenager's mental health?

 Warning signs include increased anxiety or depression, withdrawal from offline activities, sleep disturbances, and changes in mood or behavior linked to online interactions.